-The Cut-Score Table tells you what percentage the school needs to achieve each level of points. < wth - Math English Language Proficiency Gra Johnston Senior High School Commis Diploma Plus data are on a one-year lag; these measure 200 36% of 2018 Johnston Senior High g and mathematics before graduation.
-Commissioner's Seal Points: 1 out of 3 School points are based on All Students performance shown Postsecondary Success Student Absenteelsm Teach > Bars show the percent of graduates lever of points. on right.
-All Students 36% proficient in both \mathbf{X} American Indian Alaska Native or FLA and math Asian 20% Commissioner's Seal % Earned Commiss sioner's Black or African American Commissioner's Seal for Asian Students at Johnston Senior High Hispanic Graduates: 10 3 Points >= 75% Native Hawaiiar Other Pacific Isl Graduates proficient in ELA: 8 Graduates proficient in Math: 2 2 Points < 75% AND >= 4 10% Two or More Ra Graduates proficient in both ELA and Math: 2 The orange arrow 1 Point <= 40% White 42% Hover over detail shows you the Economically Disadvantaged 24% shows the schools English Learners number of performance Students with Disabilities 0% graduates against the cut 0% 20% 40% 60% 80% 100% overall, and the scores. % Earned Commissioner's Seal number ] ines in bar chart correspond to cut points in table on left. proficient in ELA, Blank rows indicate too few students to report.
-Subgroups with 10-19 students are reported, but not includ ed in accountability determinations. math, and both
+The Cut-Score Table tells you what percentage the school needs to achieve each Johnston Senior High Diploma Plus data are on a one-y fore graduation.
+Seal Measure high school proficiency in both ELA Bars show the percent of level of points.
+School points are based on All Stu on right. udents performance shown in chart All Students 36% graduates proficient in both $\backslash$ American Indian or Alaska Native Commissioner's Seal Points % Earned Commissioner's Seal American 20% ELA and math 3 Points >= 75% Native Hawaiiar Gr raduates proficient in ELA: 8 raduates proficient in Math: 2 2 Points <75% AND >= 40% Two or More Ra raduates proficient in both ELA and Math: 2 ercent proficient in both ELA and Math: 20% The orange arrow 1 Point <= 40% White 42% Hover over detail shows you the schools Economically Disadvantaged English Learners 24% shows the number of performance Students with Disabilities 0% graduates against the cut scores.
+0% 20% 40% 60% 80% 100% % Earned Commissioner's Seal overall, and the number 560165.
+Blank rows indicate too few stude nts to report. are reported, but not included in accounta s in bar chart correspond to cut points in table on left. proficient in ELA, math, and both